Huawei: Early years

+In order to grow despite difficult competition from Alcatel, Lucent, and Nortel Networks, in 1992 Huawei focused on low-income and difficult-to-access market niches.
+Huawei's sales force traveled from village to village in underdeveloped regions, gradually moving into more developed areas.

-The company's first major breakthrough came in 1993 when it launched its C&C08 program controlled telephone switch.
+The company's first major breakthrough came in 1993 when it launched its C&C08 program-controlled telephone switch.
 It was by far the most powerful switch available in China at the time.
 By initially deploying in small cities and rural areas and placing emphasis on service and customizability, the company gained market share and made its way into the mainstream market.

 Huawei also won a key contract to build the first national telecommunications network for the People's Liberation Army, a deal one employee described as "small in terms of our overall business, but large in terms of our relationships".
-In 1994, founder Ren Zhengfei had a meeting with Party general secretary Jiang Zemin, telling him that "switching equipment technology was related to national security, and that a nation that did not have its own switching equipment was like one that lacked its own military."
+In 1994, founder Ren Zhengfei had a meeting with General Secretary of the Chinese Communist Party Jiang Zemin, telling him that "switching equipment technology was related to national security, and that a nation that did not have its own switching equipment was like one that lacked its own military."
 Jiang reportedly agreed with this assessment.

 In the 1990s, Canadian telecom giant Nortel outsourced production of their entire product line to Huawei.
 They subsequently outsourced much of their product engineering to Huawei as well.

 Another major turning point for the company came in 1996 when the government in Beijing adopted an explicit policy of supporting domestic telecommunications manufacturers and restricting access to foreign competitors.
 Huawei was promoted by both the government and the military as a national champion, and established new research and development offices.